Supported by the Heritage Lottery Fund Bolton Smart Enterprise has delivered a number of high quality Heritage focused projects.

-Previously we worked to support 24 young people on their Times Past Young Roots Heritage project researching Bolton’s rich architectural past.
-The group of young people invovled researched twelve significant buildings and developed a range of art works to document and celebrate their research findings that included drawings, tracings, digital photographs, collages, and textiles which featured buildings such as The Bolton Town Hall, Hall’i’thwood, Smithills Hall, Turton Tower, Bolton One, Reebok Stadium and St Helena Mill.
-The group also produced a historical booklet documenting the information they discovered about each of the buildings researched and the artworks produced were displayed alongside the information to create a local history archive to share with everyone across Bolton.
+The Times Past Young Roots Heritage project consisted of researching Bolton’s rich architectural past.
+Young people involved researched twelve significant buildings and developed a range of art works to document and celebrate their research findings that included drawings, tracings, digital photographs, collages, and textiles which featured buildings such as The Bolton Town Hall, Hall’i’thwood, Smithills Hall, Turton Tower, Bolton One, Reebok Stadium and St Helena Mill.
+The group produced a historical booklet documenting the information they discovered about each of the buildings researched and the artworks produced were displayed alongside the information to create a local history archive to share with everyone across Bolton.
 The Booklet can be located at Bolton Library in the local studies section.

-The artwork was proffessionally mounted and framed for the showcase exhibition event that took place at The Octagon Theatre, Bolton in 2013.
+The artwork was professionally mounted and framed for the showcase exhibition event that took place at The Octagon Theatre, Bolton.
 For more images please see our Flickr page accessible from the Gallery.

 1 thought on “Heritage”